 Review and Evaluation

 The proposals will be reviewed by members of the Telling Our Story group and the Owens Valley Indian Water Commission using the evaluation criteria below.
 The submission that best meets these criteria will be recommended for award, subject to approval by the OVIWC Board of Directors.
-The decision will be announced publicly in January 2021.
+The decision will be announced publicly.

 • Applicant meets the eligibility requirements